almosr/preic/README.md

 - `-l <label list file>` - optional path to a file for label definition dump.
 - `-ld <library dir>` - optional path to a directory where included files will be searched also.
 This parameter makes it possible to use a collection of routines or definitions from a generic folder outside the current project.
+- `-p <processing flags>` - optional processing flags, when set then the relevant processing will be completed on the
+  output:
+    * `$` - Convert hexadecimal numbers to decimal, hexadecimal numbers should be prefixed with double dollar signs (`$$`).
+String literals are not considered with this processing, hexadecimal numbers inside string literals will also be converted.
+Both upper or lowercase letters and leading zeroes can be used in the hexadecimal number, any non-hexadecimal digit terminates the number.

-- `-o <optim flags>` - optimisation flags, when set then the relevant processing will be completed on the output:
+- `-o <optim flags>` - optional optimisation flags, when set then the relevant processing will be completed on the
+  output:
     * `j` - join BASIC lines, when set then processing attempts to join as many lines as safely possible.
 Longer and fewer lines make the program run faster.
   * `r` - remove REM BASIC commands from source to make it run faster and occupy less memory.